 To help you calculate yours, we invite you to check out our new MDM ROI calculator; it should give you a ruff, sorry, rough idea of how to make your own business case.
 It only takes a few minutes

 By the way, my friend did get a dog, and she’s loving being a dog owner!
 And at this point, whatever financial benefits she may or may not get pale in comparison to the intangible benefits she definitely gets, like companionship, entertainment and all the other joys her cute, fluffy friend brings her!
-And actually when it comes to an effective MDM solution, there are intangibles with that as well, like a less frustrated workforce that can spend more time doing their jobs rather than searching for items, a safer workplace from processes and equipment that are running properly a higher percentage of the time and being fixed expeditiously, and an overall ability for everyone to focus more and more on higher-value work because MDM processes and item management are more efficient across the board.
+And actually when it comes to an effective MDM software, there are intangibles with that as well, like a less frustrated workforce that can spend more time doing their jobs rather than searching for items, a safer workplace from processes and equipment that are running properly a higher percentage of the time and being fixed expeditiously, and an overall ability for everyone to focus more and more on higher-value work because MDM processes and item management are more efficient across the board.